RadioShack Is Preparing to File For Bankruptcy Again

 People tend to think that the video rental business disappeared just because Blockbuster is gone.
 But their demise was mostly due to bad business decisions.
 There's a video rental store a short distance for my house, and judging by their parking lot, I would say they are still doing quite well.

 Blockbuster was bought by Viacom.
 A few years later Viacom decided that they didn't want Blockbuster anymore so it was spun off as a separate company, a process that left it deeply in debt.
-Blockbuster was always
+Blockbuster was always profitable but couldn't generate enough money to pay down the debt so they filed for bankruptcy.
+The same thing happened to the Borders book stores (bought by K-Mart and then dumped).
+Massive debt cause by bad management has killed far more businesses than the Internet.

 Re: (Score:2)